 A digital signing response includes one or a set of the digital signatures, along with other information (e.g., public key identifier) to facilitate the verification of the digital signatures.

 Editor's Note: The exact format of the response is FFS.

+6.20.2.2.4 Short-term Certificate: request and usage

+A concrete instantation of the short-term certificates taking into account how to achieve efficient replay protection and low overhead towards the DSnF is as follows.